What Is a Bank Statement and How Do I Read It?

 How to Read a Bank Statement

 Starting balance: This is the amount you had in your account during the beginning of the statement period.
-In other words, it’s the balance of your account before any deposits or withdrawals were made.
+In other words, it’s the money you had in your account before any deposits or withdrawals were made.

 Ending balance: This is the amount in your account when the statement period ends.
 If you save more money than you spend, your ending balance will be higher than the starting balance.
 If you spend more or transfer more to a different account, you’ll have a lower ending balance than you started with.